Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Virtual Riemann--Roch for Almost Perfect Obstruction Theories

 \begin{proof} The proof is formal using the properties of $\tau_X$ identically as in \cite[Lemma~3.5]{VirRR}. \end{proof}

 In the rest of this subsection, we explore the virtual Todd class in more detail.
 Our motivation is to provide an explicit formula in terms of vector bundles on $X$.

-In the case that the embedding $j_\phi$ is induced by a perfect obstruction theory $\psi$, then $\td\virt(X/Y)$ recovers the usual Riemann-Roch term, as shown by the next proposition. $\psi$ does not need to be related to $\phi$ in any other way beyond inducing the embedding $j_\phi$.
+In the case that the embedding $j_\phi$ is induced by a perfect obstruction theory $\psi$, then $\td\virt(X/Y)$ recovers the usual Riemann--Roch term, as shown by the next proposition. $\psi$ does not need to be related to $\phi$ in any other way beyond inducing the embedding $j_\phi$.

 \begin{prop} Suppose that $\psi \colon E \to \bL_{X/Y}$ is a perfect obstruction theory on $f \colon X \to Y$ with obstruction sheaf $\Ob_X$ such that $j_\psi = h^1(\psi^\vee) = j_\phi$ and $E=[E^{-1} \to E^0]$ is a global resolution by a complex of locally free sheaves.
 Then